bdnorris/DES-340/lectures/lecture19-grid.md

 }
 ```

 Lets say our grid container is 1000px wide.
 The first column will be set explicitly at 100px.
 That leaves 900px that will be divided for the rest of the columns.
 600px for the second one and then 300px for the first one.
 However, if our site is responsive, and the parent container changes size, that first column will stay at 100px wide.
-The second and third columsn will flex, the second one always remaining twice the size of the first.
+The second and third columns will flex, the second one always remaining twice the size of the first.

 [CSS-Tricks: Introduction to the fr Unit](https://css-tricks.com/introduction-fr-css-unit/)